 The School of Architecture is administered by a Head.
 The College of Design Student Services Office provides support to the Director of Graduate Programs (DGP) and coordinates graduate admissions.
 The College Graduate Student Services Coordinator is responsible for student records, and all communications, informal and official, between graduate students, the School of Architecture, and the Graduate School.
-In addition, the School Director of

-Graduate Programs (DGP) is responsible for advancement reviews and advising within the graduate program.
-Final decisions on all such matters, however, remain the responsibility of the School Head.
+In addition, the School Director of Graduate Programs (DGP) is responsible for administrating the ARC graduate programs and for coordinating between the NCSU Graduate School and the School of Architecture; Final decisions on all such matters, however, remain the responsibility of the School Head.